fdanilogamu/fdanilogamu.github.io/docs/superna.md

 <br>
 - **Description:** Rebuild the entire documentation from scratch using a docs-as-code method.
 - **Role in project:** Lead the project, overseeing two other team members.
-- **Outcome so far:** Successfully rebuilding the documentation and streamlining processes.
+- **Outcome** Successfully rebuilt the legacy documentation and streamlined processes.

 <br>

 ## Growth
 <br>
-Still evaluating, but positive steps have been made in leadership and documentation practices.
+The solidification of my skills in docs-as-code are invaluable.
 <br>

 ## Team
 <br>
-Leading a team of two people working on the documentation rebuild.
+Led a team of two people working on the documentation rebuild.
 <br>

 ## Challenges